grifft709/Cloud-Physical-Network-Configuration/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
-Give user admin right to perform the installation
+Become the root user as to not get prompted for password.
 - ...Install docker container.
 Elk will be installed on the container -… Install python3-pip
 -…Install pip docker module